xonsh/xonsh/docs/tutorial.rst

 Aliasing is a powerful way that xonsh allows you to seamlessly interact to with Python and subprocess.

-.. warning:: if ``FOREIGN_ALIASES_OVERRIDE`` enviroment variable is False then
+.. warning:: If ``FOREIGN_ALIASES_OVERRIDE`` enviroment variable is False (the default)
-             foreign shell aliases that try to override xonsh aliases will be ignored.
+             then foreign shell aliases that try to override xonsh aliases will be ignored.
+             Setting of this enviroment variable must happen in the static configuration file ``$XONSH_CONFIG_DIR/config.json`` in the 'env' section.

 Up, Down, Tab
 ==============